 Tarragon is a spice that people either love or hate.
 It has a licorice flavor and although I dislike licorice, I adore tarragon.
-One of the best made marriages in the culinary world are chicken and tarragon.
+One of the best-made marriages in the culinary world is chicken and tarragon.
 The beautiful part about this salad is you can use leftover chicken and if you are really lazy, rotisserie chicken.

 4. Smoked Mozzarella with Pasta and Pine Nuts

 This salad is a hit all of the time because it falls into the mainstream category and its ingredients are all popular as a whole.

 5. Farro with Asparagus and Pecorino Romano